 A Roth IRA is a retirement account that is funded with after-tax dollars.
 The benefit and most important fact about Roth accounts is that money invested in the account grows tax-free.
 This means you won’t owe taxes on the money earned when investments in the account appreciate in value.
 The decades of tax-free growth that a Roth IRA offers often makes it the last account that retirees pull money from.

 There are some limitations to Roth accounts, however, including caps on annual contributions and personal income.
-Annual contributions to a Roth are limited to $6,000 for people under 50, and $7,000 for people over 50.
+In 2022, annual contributions to a Roth are limited to $6,000 for people under 50, and $7,000 for people 50 or over.
 To make those maximum annual contributions each year, single people can earn no more than $125,000 per year, while married couples can’t earn more than $198,000 jointly.
 Unfortunately, those exceeding the specified income thresholds are not eligible to contribute to a Roth account.

 A popular way to establish a Roth IRA is through a rollover.
 If you have already contributed to a Roth 401(k) or 403(b) through a former employer’s plan, you can transfer the balance of the account directly to a Roth IRA.
-Otherwise, income that has been stashed in a non-retirement account such as a checking or savings account can be used to fund a Roth IRA.
+Otherwise, after-tax amounts that have been stashed in a non-retirement account such as a checking or savings account can be used to fund a Roth IRA.

 Determining if a Roth IRA is Right for You

-The potential of reducing tax liabilities shouldn’t be the only factor that determines what portion of your savings to allocate to higher-risk investments.
-Instead, the share allocated in “risky” investment strategies should be determined by an individual’s tolerance for risk, investment goals, and age.
+The potential of reducing tax liability shouldn’t be the only factor that determines what portion of your savings to allocate to higher-risk investments.
+Instead, the share allocated in “risky” investment strategies should be determined by an individual’s tolerance for risk, investment goals and age.

 Considering a Roth IRA as part of your financial plan or retirement savings?
 Don’t go it alone!
 A financial advisor can help determine if it’s appropriate for your personal investment strategy.